AbhiXverse/Solidity-journey/Day 10/Solidity Notes.md

 - Fixed-sized arrays -
     - types - byte1, byte2,.... to byte32
     - hold 1 to 32 bytes
-    - byte[] wastes space due to pading - better to use bytes instead
+    - Use bytes instead of byte[] to optimize storage and gas
 - Literals -
     - Address literals
         - A valid Ethereum address is a hexadecimal value passing the checksum test (EIP - 55)
-        - if an invalid checksum is used
+        - if an invalid checksum is used, solidity throws an error
+        - Addresses must be between